 Lord Of The Rings

-“If you classify Lord of the Rings as an adventure film then you could make a hiking connection with the Tongariro Crossing in New Zealand where some of it was filmed (Mordor) and which I hiked while there (I remember it was pretty cool especially with some Enya music from the film playing on my I-pod to set the mood!).”
+“If you classify Lord of the Rings as an adventure film then there’s a great hiking connection with the Tongariro Crossing in New Zealand where Mordor was filmed and which I hiked while there (I remember it was pretty cool especially with some Enya music from the film playing on my I-pod to set the mood!).”

 Starring: An endless, star-studded cast.